ayubhali/ayubhali/README.md

   <img src="https://img.shields.io/badge/LinkedIn-0072b1?&style=for-the-badge&logo=linkedin&logoColor=white" />
 </a>

 ## 👨‍💻 Overview

-<p>I am committed to advancing my career in cybersecurity and am actively seeking a role as a <strong>Cybersecurity Analyst</strong>.
-I have developed skills in <strong>threat detection</strong>, <strong>incident response</strong>, and <strong>system security</strong>, all of which are demonstrated in my project portfolio.
-I am eager to apply my knowledge in real-world environments and continue to grow and evolve in the dynamic field of cybersecurity.</p><br>
+<p>I’m a 4th-year Computing Science student at the University of Alberta, specializing in cybersecurity.
+I'm actively seeking a role as a <strong>Cybersecurity Analyst</strong> where I can apply my skills in <strong>threat detection</strong>, <strong>incident response</strong>, and <strong>system security</strong>.
+Through hands-on labs, certifications, and real-world projects, I’ve developed a solid foundation in defensive security operations and I’m committed to continuous learning in this ever-evolving field.</p><br>

 ## 🧰 Cybersecurity Labs